-I first started hearing about this a few months ago.
+When I first heard about this tactic, I was shocked.
 Someone left a comment on a post asking if there was any use in hand-copying other people’s ads to learn copywriting.

-Then, someone else sent an email through to us.
-And, after that, I found out that a few copywriting courses make hand-copying ads major pillars of their teaching.
+Then, someone else sent an email to the Filthy Rich Writer team.
+And, after that, I found out that a few copywriting courses make hand-copying ads a major pillar of their teaching.

 Let me make something very clear: